jrbeutler/rating-project/Documentation/User.md

 ![Mobile Login](https://github.com/Eli017/rating-project/blob/master/Documentation/Images/Mobile%20login%20page.png)
 1. The input box for the user to enter their current email address for their
 2. The input box for the user to enter their temporary/current password that matches the email placed above
 3. The eye icon that shows/hides the user's password based on if there is a line through the eye or not.
-Clicking on the icon will switch from hide to show and vice versa.
+Clicking on the icon will switch from hide to show and vice versa (Not a step in the Mobile View, replace with step 4).
 4. The Login button, to be used when both input boxes above are filled with the required information.
-It will take this info, run it through the database, find the exact person and log them in under their credentials.
+It will take this info, run it through the database, find the exact person and log them in under their credentials (Step 3 in the Mobile view).
 5. Mobile Landing Page preview to showcase web application's mobile friendly settings.

 #### Landing Page